feather-design-system/feather-design-system/docs/Components/Table/README.md

 ### Slots

-- `default` The text content of the header
+- `default` - the text content of the header

 ### data-ref-ids